carwinz/git-interactive/README.md

 Make the __git status__ command interactive.

+Instead of running 'git status' and then running another command for each file (e.g. git add somedir/somefile), this removes the need for the second command.
+Instead you can hit a single key to stage, checkout, etc files.

-Use the arrow keys to go the appropriate line and press one of the following:
+Simply use the arrow keys to go the appropriate line and press one of the following:

 * a - to add/stage
 * c - to checkout/revert a file